SheepTester/longer-tweets/_posts/2026-04-02-ucsd-study-spaces.md

 ### Res halls

-Res halls are technically 24 hour.
+One could argue that res halls are 24-hour.

 If you're a non resident,
 you have to trespass by tailing someone entering the building.